weecology/lab-manual/content/en/computers-and-programming/rstudio-on-serenity.md

+---
+title: "RStudio on Serenity"
+description: >
+  How to use RStudio remotely on the lab server
+---

 We have a lab server which is fairly powerful.
 It has 32GB of RAM and a 2 core Intel Xeon processor.
 This is faster and has more ram than any of our laptops.
 It's good for doing things that may take too long on a desktop/laptop or as a test bed for running on the hipergator.

 Note you must be on campus to use serenity, or logged in via the VPN.